graphery/graphery/svg/README.md

 ### Browser support

 The magic of gySVG is the use of `Proxy`, one of the most powerful features of ES6.
-Javascript's proxies allow create dynamically the wrappers for each SVG element, reduce the library's size, and keep the performance.
+Javascript's proxies allow creating the wrappers dynamically for each SVG element, reduce the library's size, and keep the performance.

 Proxy is supported by: